Emergency gastric band advice

 - Lie quietly

 If you have developed severe upper abdominal pain together with intolerance of liquids, you must go immediately to your nearest Accident and Emergency Department for pain management, re-hydration and investigations.
-Call the Emergency Helpline at 7am the next day
+Call the office at 9am the next day

 Advice if you feel like there may be something "stuck"